webmandesign/webman-toggle-admin-bar/readme.md

 Toggles the WordPress admin bar the right way.
 Theme developer's best friend!

+> *Actually, there is a [great Chrome browser extension](https://chrome.google.com/webstore/detail/wordpress-admin-bar-contr/joldejophkhmeajgjenfnfdpfjkalckn) that does the job perfectly fine.*

 ## Description

 **[WebMan Toggle Admin Bar](http://www.webmandesign.eu/ "WebMan Design") is WordPress plugin that provides an easy way to toggle the WordPress admin bar on your website's front end.**